Russian Ground Forces: Personnel

 The voyenkomat worked to quotas sent out by a department of the General Staff, listing how many young men were required by each service and branch of the Armed Forces.
 Since the fall of the Soviet Union, draft evasion has skyrocketed - officials regularly bemoan the ten or so percent that actually appear when summoned.
 The new conscripts were then picked up by an officer from their future unit and usually sent by train across the country.

 On arrival, they would begin the Young Soldiers' course, and become part of the system of senior rule, known as dedovshchina, literally "rule by the grandfathers."
 There were only a very small number of professional non-commissioned officers (NCOs), as most NCOs were conscripts sent on short courses to prepare them for section commanders' and platoon sergeants' positions.
 These conscript NCOs were supplemented by praporshchik warrant officers, positions created in the 1960s to support the increased variety of skills required for modern weapons.

 The Soviet Army's officer-to-soldier ratio was extremely top-heavy, partially in order to compensate for the relatively low education level of the military manpower base and the absence of professional NCOs.
 Following World War II and the great expansion of officer education, officers became the product of four-to-five-year higher military colleges.
 As in most armies, newly commissioned officers usually become platoon leaders, having to accept responsibility for the soldiers' welfare and training (with the exceptions noted above).

 Young officers in Soviet Army units were worked round the clock, normally receiving only three days off per month.
 Annual vacations were under threat if deficiencies emerged within the unit, and the pressure created enormous stress.
 Towards the end of the Soviet Union, this led to a decline in morale amongst young officers.

 In the early 2000s, many junior officers did not wish to serve—in 2002, more than half the officers who left the forces did so early.
 Their morale was low, among other reasons because their postings were entirely in the hands of their immediate superiors and the personnel department."

 There is little available information on the current status of women, who are not conscripted, in the Russian Ground Forces.
 According to the BBC, there were 90,000 women in the Russian Army in 2002, though estimates on numbers of women across the entire Russian Armed Forces in 2000 ranged from 115,000 to 160,000.
 Women serve in support roles, most commonly in the fields of nursing, communications, and engineering.
 Some officers' wives have become contract service personnel.
+By 2013, there were 29,000 women serving in the Armed Forces, none above the rank of colonel.
+3.5% served in command posts.